Samantha Harris (model): Personal life

 In 2016, Harris announced that she had secretly wed her long term partner, Luke Hunt in March 2014 wearing a Carla Zampatti dress.
-Harris explained to Marie Claire Magazine that the couple had opted to keep the wedding secret after the pair were involved in a tragic accident in 2012, resulting in the death of a 78 year old grandfather.
+Harris explained to Marie Claire that the couple had opted to keep the wedding secret after the pair were involved in a tragic accident in 2012, resulting in the death of a 78 year old grandfather.
 Hunt was charged and sentenced to jail, with a minimum two years before parole.
 The couple were already engaged, but when faced with a stretch of time apart, they decided to marry two months before Luke’s sentence began.

 Harris currently lives in Sydney, New South Wales with her pets and husband.